FAQs - Frequently Asked Questions

 Also, please bear in mind looking at the landscape through a lens can also make even professional cameramen queasy - plus you miss the best of the experience !
 See note 7 above.

-9. WHAT IS THE MINIMUM AGE FOR CHILDREN AND WHAT IS THE QUALIFYING AGE FOR THE CHILD PRICE
+9. WHAT IS THE MINIMUM AGE FOR CHILDREN AND WHAT IS THE QUALIFYING AGE FOR THE CHILD PRICE WHERE APPLICABLE

 Unfortunately, we are unable to carry children under two years of age.
 In addition, due to the seat belt arrangement in the seaplane, we are unable to carry children under the height of one metre.
 Children under 12 years of age qualify for our CHILD price and must be sat beside a responsible adult during the flight.
+Child prices are not available when tickets are on sale.

 10. HOW FAR IN ADVANCE DO YOU NEED TO BOOK ?

-This is, as you can imagine, is very difficult to tell but in high season, to get the particular day that you want, you may have to book at least 6-12 weeks ahead for a weekend and in excess of four weeks ahead for a weekday - possibly longer.
+This is, as you can imagine, very difficult to tell but in high season, to get the particular day that you want, you may have to book at least 6-12 weeks ahead for a weekend and in excess of four weeks ahead for a weekday - possibly longer.

 Winter/autumn months have reduced hours of daylight and therefore have less flights.
 At LLS we always endeavour to supply more seats as demand increases.